 If your landlord isn’t coming to the party on those plantation shutters you’d love, try cheap block-out curtains from a department store.
 You can hem them to the right length with iron-on hemming tape for a quick fix.
 The tape is invisible inside the hems of the curtain, so they look like the real deal without the need to cut and sew.

 When you move, take your curtains with you.
 Because you’ve used tape instead of stitching, a quick spin under the iron will undo the hemming so you can redo it to suit your new windows.

 3. Use aircon wisely – and clean the filter

-If you’re lucky enough to have air-conditioning, keep in mind that cooling and heating a property is expensive, accounting for an average of 40% of your energy consumption.
+If you’re lucky enough to have air conditioning, keep in mind that cooling and heating your property is expensive, accounting for an average of 40% of your energy consumption.
 2.3 million Australian households leave the air-con on when no one is home, using a lot of energy.
 While 24-26 degrees is recommended for energy efficiency, most of us have it set to 22 in summer.
 Lower temperatures make the unit work harder, using more energy.

 A dirty air-con filter will also restrict the flow of air, whereas a regularly cleaned filter will make the unit more efficient and effective.
 Filters should be cleaned every two to four weeks and aren’t always checked by the landlord.
 If it’s safe and accessible to do so, take a look and give the filter a clean before you switch the unit on next.